galaxycam/galaxycam.github.io/galaxy_intro_session4.md

 6. Click on the returned dataset to expend it.
 Then click **'Display at UCSC main'**.
 7. View the custom track file in the UCSC genome browser.
 Zoom into region **chr11:1,856,968-1,861,997** to check which gene's promoter region contain TAF1 sites.

 **EXERCISE 4.1**.
-Repeat above steps with Intersect function using **'Operate on Genomic Intervals' > 'Intersect'** and compare the difference between the outputs.
+Repeat above steps for looking at overlapping pieces of intervals with the Intersect function using **'Operate on Genomic Intervals' > 'Intersect'** and compare the difference between the outputs.

 ### Retrieve shared data.